-The placement of drains could cause additional scarring and pain, which is where the stigma of drains originates.
+The placement of drains could cause additional scarring and pain, which is where the stigma against drains originates.
 However, Dr. Mosser’s technique does not cause any additional scarring and typically adds no discomfort to someone’s recovery.

 Do they hurt?

-Dr. Mosser’s placement of drains is intended to limit discomfort, healing complications and scarring.
+Dr. Mosser’s placement of drains is intended to limit discomfort, healing complications, and scarring.
 The way he places the drains usually makes them pain free.

 Are drains annoying?